 Pencil cactus is very easy to propagate with cuttings.
-Great care must be taken when harvesting and planting these to avoid the sap, but the cuttings root readily.
+Great care must be taken when harvesting and planting these to avoid the sap, but the cuttings will root readily.
 You will need small pots, a soilless medium to prevent rot and pathogens and a misting bottle.
 Take cuttings with a sterile razor blade and let them dry for two days to form a callus.
-Insert the cuttings into the medium at least an inch deep and mist.
+Insert the cuttings into the medium at least an inch (2.5 cm.) deep and mist.

 Caring for a pencil cactus cutting requires low light and slightly more moisture than fully established plants.
 Once new growth commences, gradually introduce the plant to higher light and reduce watering.
 The cactus will hit your ceiling in just a few years, so don’t be afraid to prune it and use the cuttings to make new pencil cactus plants.